MetPX/sarracenia/doc/Admin.rst

 The best way for data transfers to occur is to avoid polling (use of sr_watch.)
 It is more efficient if writers can be coaxed into emitting appropriate sr_post messages.
-Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and a on_file hook to trigger their further processing, so that the file is handed to them without polling.
+Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and a on_file plugin to trigger their further processing, so that the file is handed to them without polling.
 This is the most efficient way of working, but it is understood that not all software can be made co-operative.